sigmabeta/xiv-real-book/README.md

 # The Final Fantasy XIV Real Book Project

-An attempt to transcribe a selection of lead sheets of songs from the Final Fantasy XIV soundtracks that best represents the game's quality and variety.
+A selection of lead sheets transcriptions of songs from the Final Fantasy XIV soundtracks that best represents the game's quality and variety.

-The XIV Real Book will contain three tunes from each of the five expansions, for a total of fifteen songs.
+The XIV Real Book contains three tunes from each of the five expansions, for a total of fifteen songs.
 The scope may eventually expand to include themes from 1.0, or additional tunes from each era.

 ## Goals
 Priorities for inclusion in the project include, but are not limited to: